top of page

 The only thing we need from your fiscal sponsor is a copy of its IRS determination letter.

-My organization has applied for Arbor Rising funding two or more times in the past.
+My organization has applied for Arbor Rising funding in the past.
 Are we eligible to re-apply?

 Selection questions